-Activities such as the bands and music, walking in the woods, all-day story-telling, the Veg o Lantern and Fancy dress competitions and Witches Kitchens are all free.
+Activities such as the bands and music (Murphy’s Lore/ The He Hews and Penny Less), walking in the woods, all-day story-telling, the Veg o Lantern and Fancy dress competitions and Witches Kitchens are all free.
 Other activities incur a small cost to cover their preparation and alongside the entrance ticket cost this helps pay for essential equipment and services such as toilets and first aid, and professional performers.
 The event is designed for families with children aged three and up and children under three come free but are not allowed in the Workshops.
 Dogs are not permitted.

 More info at INFO.